Kenan Dünnwald-Turan

-Philipp Kenan Dünnwald-Turan (born 14 November 1995) is a German professional footballer who most recently played as a midfielder for Thai club Muangthong United.
+Philipp Kenan Dünnwald-Turan (born 14 November 1995) is a German professional footballer who most recently played as a midfielder.

 After progressing through the youth ranks of Fortuna Düsseldorf, SG Unterrath and Rot-Weiß Oberhausen, Dünnwald played for both MSV Duisburg II and TSG Sprockhövel before a move to England.
 In August 2017, he joined Bristol Rovers.

 Career

 MSV Duisburg II

 In July 2014, Dünnwald joined Oberliga Niederrhein side MSV Duisburg II.
 On 10 August, he made his debut in a 5–0 victory against Sportfreunde Baumberg.
 On 6 June 2015, he scored his first goal for the club in a 4–1 win over TV Jahn Hiesfeld on the final day of the season.

 On 11 October, he opened the scoring in a 2–2 draw with SpVg Schonnebeck.
 He added his second goal of the season in a 4–1 win against Düsseldorf-West on 28 March.

 TSG Sprockhövel

 In July 2016, he signed for Regionalliga West side TSG Sprockhövel.
 Dünnwald made his debut in a 2–2 draw with SC Verl on 9 August, and made a further three league appearances for the club.
 On 17 August, he assisted Hatim Bentaleb's goal in a 1–0 win against VfL Senden in the Westphalian Cup First Round.